 - Fight for you in court, if needed.
 If your claim needs to go to court in order to get the compensation you deserve, a Houston drunk driving accident attorney will fight on your behalf.
 You need this peace of mind during this incredibly difficult time in your life.

-If your life was damaged by a drunk driver, call the attorneys at Stewart J. Guss, Injury Accident Lawyers and talk about it.
+If your life was damaged by a drunk driver, call the attorneys at Trust Guss Injury Lawyers and talk about it.
 Do not sign anything until you speak with us, because you risk losing some or all of the compensation to which you are entitled.